What Can a Health Care Professional Do to Stop Substance Abuse?

-Drug use is a serious problem across the United States; unfortunately, it only seems to be worsening.
-While countless treatment facilities are available, there aren’t enough qualified healthcare workers to fill them all.
-To help solve this problem, the Substance Abuse and Mental Health Services Administration (SAMHSA) is promoting National Drug and Alcohol Awareness month and National Nurses Week through an initiative called “Nurses Making a Difference.”
-This campaign encourages health care providers to provide naloxone, a fast-acting opioid reversal drug, to patients who have overdosed on prescription or illicit opioid drugs.
+Alternatively, to solve this problem, the Substance Abuse and Mental Health Services Administration (SAMHSA) is promoting National Drug and Alcohol Awareness Month and National Nurses Week through an initiative called “Nurses Making a Difference.”
+This campaign encourages healthcare providers to provide naloxone, a fast-acting opioid reversal drug, to patients who have overdosed on prescription or illicit opioid drugs.
 Naloxone can reverse the effects of an overdose, restoring normal breathing and bringing the patient back to life.

 Detoxification